mgmartel/BP-Limit-Activity-Length/readme.txt

 == Changelog ==

+=0.3.5=

+* Made the truncation count characters not bytes, so multibyte characters are counted as 1 (thanks to Jonas Knupp!)

 =0.3.4=

 * Compatibility with BP Reshare

 =0.3.3=

 * Added limit to activity comments

 =0.3.2=

 * Added Dutch and Italian translations (thanks [Luca](https://github.com/luccame)!)

 =0.3.1=

 * Updated .pot file

 =0.3=

 * Initial release to WP Plugin Repository

 =0.2=

 * Added word limit as alternative

 =0.1=

 * Initial release to GitHub